 The Cancer-Fighting Breakfast

-Folate is an important B vitamin that may help protect against cancers of the colon, rectum, and breast.
+Naturally occurring folate is an important B vitamin that may help protect against cancers of the colon, rectum, and breast.
 You can find it in abundance on the breakfast table.
 Fortified breakfast cereals and whole wheat products are good sources of folate.
 So are orange juice, melons, and strawberries.